AnshikaBansal1510/chai-aur-react/01vitereact/README.md

 The scripts are injected and executed using React and ReactDOM libraries.

+---

 ## Export and Return Rules
 A React component can return only one parent element.

-If you need to return multiple elements, wrap them using React Fragments:
+If you need to return multiple elements, wrap them using React Fragments.

 ## Conventions in React
 - Component Naming: Component names should start with an uppercase letter (e.g., App, Header, UserCard).